aklinker1/vite-plugin-web-extension/docs/guide/configure-browser-startup.md

 ---
 lang: en-US
-title: Configure Browser Startup
+title: Browser Startup Configuration
 ---

-# Configure Browser Startup
+# Browser Startup Configuration

 ## Overview

-Internally, `vite-plugin-web-extension` uses the JS API provided by [`web-ext`](https://www.npmjs.com/package/web-ext) to open the browser and install the extension during development.
-It can open any Chromium-based browser (Chrome, Edge, etc) and Firefox.
+Internally, `vite-plugin-web-extension` uses the JS API provided by [`web-ext`](https://www.npmjs.com/package/web-ext) to launch the browser and install the extension during development.
+It's capable of opening any Chromium-based browser (such as Chrome or Edge) and Firefox.

-Browser startup can be configured in multiple places:
+There are two approaches to configure browser startup:

-1. The [`webExtConfig`](/config/plugin-options#webextconfig) option into the plugin
+1. Using the [`webExtConfig`](/config/plugin-options#webextconfig) option within the plugin
-2. Config files
+2. Creating config files

 ## The `webExtConfig` Option

-This is a good way of providing config that will be checked into version control (since you will have to list the config in `vite.config.ts`), or if you need to set something based on a runtime value, like an environment variable.
+This method is ideal for config that needs to be committed to version control (as it will be defined in `vite.config.ts`), or if a configuration based on a runtime value, like an environment variable, is required.

 ```ts
 import { defineConfig } from "vite";